chaitanyd/library-management/README.md

     pip install django

-2. Create a project and an app django -admin startproject TechVidvanLibrary python manage.py startapp home
+2. Create a project and an app django -admin startproject Library python manage.py startapp home

 3. Models.py
     Models.py file does the database connectivity.
         - UserExtend() model extends the user model as the user model contains only email, first name, last name and password.
 As we also want to save the phone number of a               person in the database, we create this model.
         - The AddBook() model stores the data of books that are added in the library.
         - IssueBook() model stores the information of the book that is issued and also the studentid of the student to whom the book is issued.